 - Within teenagers is a God-given impulse to transcend themselves.
 The human spirit, in God’s image, desires and is capable of limitless growth.
 Concretely put, something divinely human impels them to aspire to new heights so that their spirit can envisage new horizons for itself.
 Each stage of their growth satisfies them only for a while, but sooner or later they becomes restless to reach a farther horizon.
 We know that their ultimate horizon is God.

-Meditation: I ponder the text of the Rite of Catholic Baptism to meditate on its full meaning
+Ponder the complete text and rubrics of the Rite of Catholic Baptismto discover its full meaning

 RECEPTION OF THE CHILD